VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: common_path_suffix_offset_unicode
     An optional unsigned integer that specifies the location of the CommonPathSuffixUnicode field.

+    .. c:type:: has_volume_id
+    Boolean flag which is set if a VolumeID structure is present.

+    *Example: lnk.link_info.has_volume_id*

     .. c:type:: volume_id
     An optional VolumeID structure (section 2.3.1) that specifies information about the volume that the link target was on when the link was created.